 - Must be physically capable of going up and down several flights of stairs.

 - Must not be on intensive probation.
 If the individual is on regular probation, then their probation officer must fax a letter stating that they have permission to attend our program.
-No probation or parole officers are permitted to visit with residents at this facility.

 For Potential Residents